Sexually Transmitted Infections

 Where can I go to get tested?

-If you have any of the above symptoms or are concerned or would just like a test, then you can go to your GP, the Orchard Centre (free) or see us at the Choices clinic.
+If you have any of the above symptoms or are concerned or would just like a test, then you can go to your GP, the Orchard Centre (free, see contact details below) or see us at the Choices clinic.

 What tests might I be offered?

 If you don’t have any symptoms then you will be offered a chlamydia and gonorrhoea test along with a blood test for blood born Viruses (hepatitis and HIV) and syphilis.
 The chlamydia and gonorrhoea test is a urine sample for men and either a urine sample or self taken swab for women.
-The swab is more accurate in women.
+The swab is more accurate than a urine test in women.
 You need to have not passed urine for 1 hour prior to collecting the urine sample.
 If you have had oral or anal sex these sites will need testing as a urine sample or vaginal swab may show if you have any infection.
+These areas are tested with a throat swab and a self taken anal swab.

 If you have symptoms the tests recommended will depend on what those are.
 You may need skin swabs if you have any rashes, lumps, blisters or sores.
 Women may need a more thorough examination and other swabs taken from higher inside the vagina and around the cervix.
 Men- if you have a discharge from the tip of your penis, you will need a swab in addition to a urine sample.
 Please contact Orchard Centre to arrange this.

-For Transgender people– you will be offered appropriate tests for the genitalia that you have.
+For Transgender people– you will be offered appropriate tests for the genitalia that you have along with a urine sample.

 How long does it take to get my results?